 - Loan process: On the spot to a few days

 - Term: 4 weeks - 6 months

-- Loan process: Same business day or up to 2 weeks
+- Loan process: A few hours to several weeks

 - Minimum credit score: 500 for secured loans, 680+ for unsecured loans

 - Term: 3 months to 10 years for a personal loan

 When it comes to buying your HVAC equipment, you have a few choices.
 Some HVAC businesses enter into a partnership with HVAC equipment brands like Goodman or Rheem.
 This might give you a small discount on their branded parts and equipment, but it also means that you’re obligated to buy their items even if you find another brand for a better price.

 Thanks to internet shopping, it's now easy to compare prices and shipping options for HVAC equipment like vacuum pumps, air filtration systems, and transmission fluid exchangers.
 Although you can buy HVAC equipment on marketplaces like eBay and Amazon, it's not usually the best approach.
 You might not be able to pass on a manufacturer's warranty if you buy from a retail outlet since manufacturers often have a blanket rule about nullifying the warranty when an item is bought retail.
 You'll also miss out on the discounts that come from buying wholesale.

 If you have an HVAC parts and equipment wholesaler near you, you might get the best deal by visiting in person and discussing your needs with the store owner.
 If you are regularly buying a certain volume of parts and supplies, you might be able to negotiate a discount.
 Plus, there's nothing that compares with the knowledge and support of a helpful wholesaler.

 What Do You Need to Get Working Capital and Equipment Financing for HVAC?